Resources and Recommended Reading

 Organizations and Service Providers

+Project FIBI (Greater Toronto Area) offers programs and services to children with a parent in the criminal justice system including mentoring, providing backpacks for school, and other family supports.
 The Forgiveness Project (International, based in UK) works to help build a future free of conflict and violence, and empowers people to explore the nature of forgiveness and alternatives to revenge.
 Leave Out ViolencE (LOVE) is an award winning, not-for-profit youth organization that promotes social change through the arts in Toronto, Halifax, Montreal, Vancouver, New York City and Tel Aviv.
 Church Council on Justice and Corrections offers multi-faith and non-religious education, advocacy and community development initiatives.
 They foster crime prevention and social responsibility, incorporating restorative justice, circles of support and accountability for sexual offenders.
 Community Justice Initiatives is a non-profit organization that started the first Restorative Justice program.
 CJI provides services in conflict resolution, group support for persons impacted by sexual trauma, and reintegration support for people returning to the community from prison.
 The Federal Ombudsman for Victims of Crime (Canada) ensures the federal government meets its responsibilities to victims of crime.
 Victims can contact the FOVC offices to learn more about their rights under federal law, the services available to them, or to make a complaint about any federal agency or federal legislation dealing with victims of crime The Office for Victims of Crime (Ontario) is a permanent advisory body that provides advice to the Attorney General on victims’ issues, including research and education on the treatment of victims in the criminal justice system and related legislation and policy.
 Peacebuilders International (Canada) facilitates restorative justice and leadership opportunities for children and youth in Toronto, supports schools in their efforts to build respectful school communities and provides training and consulting locally and internationally.
 John Howard Society of Canada represents a network of 60 organizations across Canada committed to finding just, humane, and effective responses to crime.
 It provides rehabilitative and reintegrative services to released male prisoners.
 For visitors, it also offers some bus service to jails and prisons.
 Canadian Resource Centre for Victims of Crime assists victims and survivors of crime in obtaining services and resources.
 It links victims with post-trial agencies such as Correctional Service of Canada and the National Parole Board, and offers information about compensation programs as well as long-term emotional support.
 Mennonite Central Committee Canada works with victims and offenders for restorative justice through programs like Victims' Voice and CoSA (Circles of Support and Accountability).
-Aboriginal Justice Portal (Government of Canada) provides information on legislation, programs, services and restorative justice for Canada's First Nations.
+Aboriginal Justice Strategy (Government of Canada) supports Aboriginal community-based justice programs that offer alternatives to mainstream justice processes in appropriate circumstances.
 Community Justice Initiatives British Columbia (Fraser Region) fosters peacemaking and the resolution of conflict in the community through the development and application of Restorative Justice values, principles and processes.
 Training and referrals available.
+Centre for Addiction and Mental Health (CAMH) Canada's largest mental health and addiction teaching hospital, as well as one of the world's leading research centres in its field.
+CAMH provides high quality, client-centred care to meet the diverse needs of people facing addiction and mental health challenges at different stages of their lives and illnesses-- from children to adults to seniors.
+Clinical services include assessment, brief interventions, inpatient/ residential programs, day hospital services, continuing care, outpatient/ambulatory services, and family support.
+Addiction Resource (USA) AddictionResource.com is a volunteer-run organization that focuses on providing accurate, reliable, and up-to-date information regarding substance addiction.
+Together Overcoming Darkness and Despair (T.O.D.D.)
+(Canada - Edmonton area) Mission is to reduce the shame and stigma that accompanies having a loved one in prison.
+This is accomplished through acknowledging the fact that a prisoners friend and family are deeply affected by their loved ones incarceration and are in need of understanding.Offers information, referrals, advocacy, a weekly support group and confidential support for those with a loved one in prison.

 Dead Man Walking, 1995.
 Directed by Tim Robbins and starring Susan Sarandon and Sean Penn.
+A nun, while comforting a convicted killer on death row, empathizes with both the killer and his victim's families.
+Rabbit Hole, 2010.
+Directed by John Cameron Mitchell and starring Nicole Kidman.
+Life for a happy couple is turned upside down after their young son dies is struck by a car driven by a teenage neighbour.
+Frozen River, 2008.
+Directed by Courtney Hunt and starring Melissa Leo.
+Two women - one white, one Mohawk, both single mothers faced with desperate circumstances - are drawn into the world of border smuggling across the frozen water of the St. Lawrence River.
 Meeting with a Killer, 2001.
 Directed by Lisa F. Jackson for Court TV, this is a documentary of victim- offender dialogue in crimes of severe violence that details the journey of family members as they prepare to meet the man who murdered their daughter.
 View online Flowers of Rwanda, 2008.
 Documentary exploring reconciliation between victims and offenders in post-genocide Rwanda.
 Directed by David Muñoz, Hibrida Productions, Spain.
 Available in French, English and Spanish at www.floresderuanda.com Heartspeak Productions’ short films: “In Search of Healing Justice,” “The Reena Virk Story,” “Talking Justice,” “Awkward Conversations,” “Restorative Practice in the Classroom,” and others available at www.heartspeakproductions.ca

 Education, Training and Conferences: